Range Checker

 In addition to the transition constraints described above, we also need to enforce the following boundary constraints:

-- Value of in the first row is .
+- The value of in the first row is .

-- Value of in the last row is .
+- The value of in the last row is .

 Communication bus

-is the bus that connects components which require 16-bit range checks to the range-checked values in the 16-bit section of the range checker.
+is the bus that connects components which require 16-bit range checks to the values in the range checker.
 The bus constraints are defined by the components that use it to communicate.

 Requests are sent to the range checker bus by the following components: